lphroger/hw02/README.md

 Please submit your solution via NYU Classes.

-The deadline for Homework 2 is September 21, 11:55pm.
+The deadline for Homework 2 is Friday, September 21, 11:55pm.

 To obtain a local copy of this repository.
 Open a terminal at the location where you want the repository to reside and execute the